Dev-By-Hammed/alx-low_level_programming/0x00-hello_world/README.md

 3-name:	        Compiles a C file and creates an executable named cisfun and saved in CFILE

 4-puts.c	Prints out "Programming is like building a multilingual puzzle" with function puts

+5-printf.c	Prints out "with proper grammar, but the outcome is a piece of art" with function printf